Rishiraj1308/CABZI/docs/CURE_OVERVIEW.md

     *   **Gray:** In Maintenance
 *   When a case is active, the map automatically shows the ambulance, the patient's location, and the optimal route.

-### D. Fleet & Driver Management
+### D. Fleet & Staff Management

+This section provides a unified interface to manage both ambulance drivers and doctors.

+#### **Ambulance Fleet & Drivers:**
 *   **Add Ambulances:** A simple form to add new vehicles to the fleet, specifying their type (BLS, ALS, Cardiac) and assigning a verified driver.
-*   **Add Drivers:** A secure form to register new ambulance drivers.
+*   **Add Ambulance Drivers:** A secure form to register new ambulance drivers.
 The system automatically generates a unique **Partner ID** and a temporary **Password** for each driver, which they can use to log into their own dedicated portal.

+#### **Doctor Management:**
+*   **Add Doctors:** A professional form to add doctors to the hospital's roster, including their name, specialization, qualifications, and years of experience.
+*   **Generate Doctor Credentials:** For each doctor added, the system automatically creates a unique **Doctor ID** and a temporary **Password**.
+The hospital admin shares these credentials with the doctor, allowing them to log into their own secure Doctor Portal.
-*   **Manage Staff:** View a complete list of all registered drivers, their assigned vehicles, and their current status.
+*   **Manage Staff:** View a complete list of all registered ambulance drivers and doctors, their assigned vehicles/departments, and their current status.

 ---